Jiliar/SolidPractice/README.md

 # SolidPractice
-This project was created to apply knowledges about SOLID, Here you could watch some applications to show to applicability of SOLID using diagrams and JAVA .
+This project was created to apply knowledge's about SOLID, Here you could watch some applications to show to applicability of SOLID using diagrams and JAVA .

 ### Single Responsability:

-This principle establishes that a component or class must have a simple, single and concrete responsability. <br/>
+This principle establishes that a component or class must have a simple, single and concrete responsibility. <br/>
-This simplifies code by avoiding the existence of classes <br/> that fulfuill with several funtions, wich are difficult <br/> to memorize and often waste time looking for wich part of code does witch function. <br/>
+This simplifies code by avoiding the existence of classes <br/> that fulfill with several functions, which are difficult <br/> to memorize and often waste time looking for which part of code does witch function. <br/>
 A class should have only a reason to change, that is to say classes should have a high cohesion.

 ### Open / Closed: